-Zerodha was established in 2010 with the goal of creating an affordable and high-tech trading platform for Indian investors.
-Its in-house technology and its pricing model has made Zerodha attract the biggest active retail clientele in the country.
+Zerodha was established in 2010 with the aim of creating an affordable and high-tech trading platform for Indian investors.
+Thanks to its in-house technology and pricing model, Zerodha has attracted the biggest active retail clientele in the country.

 Zerodha is funded by Rainmatter, a reputable Indian fintech fund and incubator.

-Being regulated by a top-tier financial authority and having transparent management and ownership are all great signs for Zerodha's safety.
+Being regulated by a top-tier financial authority and having transparent management and ownership are all testament to Zerodha's safety.

-On the plus side, Zerodha has very low fees.
-Furthermore, the web and mobile trading platforms are superb, and they provide a wide range of research tools.
+Zerodha is an Indian discount broker offering very low fees.
+Its web and mobile trading platforms are superb, featuring a wide range of research tools.

-There are some drawbacks though.
-The account opening process is slow, and not entirely online.
-You can only access Indian markets, and lastly, there is no investor protection.
+The broker has some drawbacks though.
+The account opening process is slow and not entirely online.
+You can only access Indian markets and clients are not covered by investor protection.